Enable Messenger bots in Inbox

 Depending on your bot provider or platform, the bot may be able to automatically connect to your Facebook Page from within its interface, or you might have to manually set up a Facebook app for your bot and then subscribe it to your Page.
 Read more about setting up a Facebook app and subscribing it to your Page.
 Speak to your bot provider for additional assistance.

 - Your Facebook Page connected to Hootsuite.
-See Add a Facebook account to Hootsuite.
+See Add a Facebook account.

 - Primary and Secondary Receivers configured in your Facebook Page settings.
 This enables the handover protocol between the Messenger bot app and the Hootsuite app (see the steps below).